TekstoSense/opennlp-enhancer/README.md

 ## Features

 1. Memory Optimization

-   ...
+   opennlp-enhancer reduces the size of models loaded into memory by 1/4th of it size.
+It also uses L-BFGS algorithm to train models and hence it takes less time to converge and it also reduces the size of models.
+Hence opennlp-enhancer optimizes the memory by doublefold.
 You can have properly indented paragraphs within list items.

 2. Extensive Named Entity support
    * Organisation
    * Company